 Leto was also believed to have had the ability to shift into the form of a wolf.
 Sometimes she was said to have been a she-wolf and so is linked to Lycia a.k.a. wolf-country.
 Leto honored and adored wolves because they were thought to have provided her assistance in her times of need.

-In the Irish epic tale The Cattle Raid of Cooley, the Morrighan takes on many forms in the presence of Cu Chulainn.
-She trips him while in the form of an eel, then runs all over the cattle in the form of a great wolf.
-Because the Morrighan is seen as a wild, liberated and independent goddess, it only makes sense that the wolf is one of her animal associations.
+In the Irish epic tale The Cattle Raid of Cooley, the Morrigan takes on many forms in the presence of Cu Chulainn.
+She is an eel and a wolf, among other things.
+Because the Morrigan is seen as a wild, liberated and independent goddess, it only makes sense that the wolf is one of her sacred familiars.

 A favorite of the wolf goddesses in ancient Scandinavia was Skadi.
 Skadi is a Norse Goddess of the Winter and a Giantess.
 Her plight for revenge against the gods for her father’s death was met with a trick – Odin tricked her into marrying Njord, a god of the sea, instead of Odin’s son, Baldur, of whom Skadi was determined to marry.
 The two lived together for a short time but the marriage was doomed, as Skadi’s heart was in the mountains and Njord’s was in the sea.
 Eventually Skadi fell in love with Ulle and they lived in the snowy mountains together.